 7.6 In the event that the Jury decides that none of the nominations should be recognized, no award may be given that year.

-7.7 The Jury Chair shall communicate the name of the winner to jury members, the ASIS&T President, the Chair of the Information Science Education Committee, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director.
+7.7 The Jury Chair shall communicate the name of the winner to jury members, the ASIS&T President, the Chair of the Education and Professional Advancement Committee, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director.

 7.8 The Jury Chair shall provide a 50-250 word abstract, stating why the award was given.
 This abstract will be used to publicize the award.
 Material for this abstract can be taken from the voting rationales provided by the members of the jury.